heremaps/xyz-documentation/docs/cli/cli.md

 `-d <desc>` description for space

+`-s <schema definition>` schema for space with schema validation

 When you have many spaces, you will be glad you added meaningful titles and descriptions.
+The schema definition can be in the form of a web address or a schema json.

+!!! note "Schema validation is not transactional (yet)"
+    The schema validation will be non transactional (Transaction = FALSE) i.e. upload all the objects which passes schema definition and display the list of objects rejected.

 #### Upload/Update data to a Space